 In a busy world of work, appointments, family and friend engagements, it is SO easy to put ourselves second.
 We often put other people and things first, skimping on sleep, fitness, proper nutrition and even two seconds to breathe and reflect on our lives.
 And when we neglect US, we can’t be our best selves.

 “A healthy body is the guest-chamber for the soul; a sick body, its prison.” – Francis Bacon

 What value do you place in your “home,” your one body?
-Do you perform routine “housework” daily, weekly, monthly to improve its relationship to the soul, and to keep up its value and appearance?
-Or, is it time for a new renovation; a new approach to maintaining, improving and fueling the health of your own piece of real estate and soul while on this earth?
+Do you perform routine “housework” daily, weekly, monthly to improve its functioning, value, and appearance?
+Or, is it time for a new renovation; a new approach to maintaining, improving and fueling the health of your own piece of real estate while on this earth?

-With the arrival of the New Year, do yourself a favor and wake up!!
+With the arrival of the New Year, do yourself a favor.
+WAKE UP.

-Take an inventory of your own body and soul with the questions below.
+Take an inventory of your own body and soul.

 Choose ONE goal to improve, and implement it daily.
 Whether it is fifteen minutes of quiet time in the morning, cooking more at home instead of eating out, exercising more, or getting in bed earlier; realize that you can either be imprisoned or set free by the actions you take today.

 – How many hours of sleep are you getting each night?